getdish/dish/docs/tom.md

   - Delivery crawlers 🚚 👷
   - Google for images/reviews 👷
   - Instagram v1 ⚠️ hardest thing is matching accounts to restaruants
+    - 🅽 yes, we should discuss! maybe some way to do it

 Week 3